 Students in the Literary Translation concentration focus on the theory and practice of literary translation.
-They must take two required foundational seminars: CPLT 1300 and CPLT 3048; three courses that fulfill the period requirement; three in-language literature courses in a single language other than English, two of which must be an L5 course (see under Requirements of the Major for more information); one course in literary or cultural theory; and two courses that engage with some aspect of translation studies.
+They must take two required foundational seminars: LITR 130 and LITR 348; three courses that fulfill the period requirement; three in-language literature courses in a single language other than English, two of which must be an L5 course (see under Requirements of the Major for more information); one course in literary or cultural theory; and two courses that engage with some aspect of translation studies.
 The DUS can provide a list of qualifying courses.

-Credit/D/Fail No more than two courses taken Credit/D/Fail may be applied toward the requirements of the major, with permission of the DUS.
+Credit/D/Fail A maximum of two courses taken Credit/D/Fail may count toward the major, with permission of the DUS.
 None of the specific required courses may be taken Credit/D/Fail.